knaidufj/agri-passport-design/docs/01_introduction.md

 - **Email**: pashley@anonyome.com

 Veritas Digital along with Anonyome Labs will provide materials and advice for the project, which might be presented at the Internet Identity Workshop (IIW) in Mountain View, California.

-## Team Overview
-The team consists of students interested about advancing their technical and programming skills, particularly in the fields of software engineering, computer science, IT, and IS.
-Each team member will play a specific role in the project to ensure its successful completion.

-### Arpita Dhar
-Project lead and System designer, responsible for the overall system design and overseeing project progress.
-She ensures timely completion, coordinates with the team, and manages internal communication to address issues.

-### Gaurav Singh
-API developer and Student liaison, tasked with designing and implementing the Passport and VDR API for the prototype.
-He demonstrates the functionality through the DI wallet and maintains project documentation.

-### Prathap Reddy K
-Serves as the API security analyst, ensuring API security by implementing robust protocols, conducting risk assessments, and protecting sensitive data from unauthorized access.

-### Sheikh Ashik Rahman Elahi
-Quality Assurance Analyst, responsible for creating comprehensive test plans that outline the testing scope, objectives, resources, and timelines.
-He designs and develops test cases based on software requirements and specifications to validate functionality, performance, and security.
-He also runs unit testing during product development and executes test cases manually or using automated testing tools to identify defects.
-Additionally, he generates reports on test results, defect metrics, and overall software quality to stakeholders, helping them make informed decisions.

-### Jins Alias
-User Experience Designer, focused on designing intuitive and user-friendly interfaces for user-facing components of the project.
-He tests to ensure alignment with stakeholder needs and conducts usability testing to refine the user experience.
-He also creates comprehensive documentation for the user interface, ensuring consistency and accessibility across the platform.

-### Albin Johny
-Database Administrator (DBA), ensures Data Standards and Interoperability.
-His role involves setting up and managing the database to store Verifiable Credentials.
-While the actual DIDs and credentials are managed in a decentralized manner, the database holds essential metadata such as issuance dates, expiration dates, associated entities (e.g., issuing authority), and status indicators (e.g., active, revoked).
-This ensures that the data within the system is consistent, reliable, and can be easily shared across different platforms and stakeholders in the supply chain.
-Additionally, his role includes implementing cybersecurity and data privacy measures to protect the integrity, confidentiality, and availability of the data stored in the system.
-This involves robust security protocols such as encryption, access control mechanisms, and regular security audits to prevent unauthorized access, data breaches, or any form of tampering.

 ## Definitions and Acronyms